Marion Woodman ⎯ Integrating Body + Soul

 Marion Woodman, a Jungian analyst, author, teacher, lecturer, and poet born in Ontario, Canada, in 1928, was one of the first to face and treat eating disorders with Jung’s concepts.
 She dedicated her studies and subsequent books to topics ranging from obesity, anorexia, addiction, the drive for perfection, obsession, the body's role in healing, and the devastation the repressed feminine can have.
 After attending the C.G Jung Institute in Zurich, she became interested in the unconscious mind and the role of masculine and feminine energies both internally and externally that, when out of proportion, can result in various physical and psychological illnesses.

 Through her journey with eating disorders and a near-death experience while in India, she became introspective and willing to search for her revelations, transformations, and epiphanies.
 Facing what Jung termed the wounded healer, the idea that a diseased soul is a prerequisite to being able to heal, Woodman emerged from her experiences with helpful content and insights to share with the world.
 Her themes are still very much respected and still being applied today.
-The main points of her theory that I explore here are the importance of conscious femininity, shadow work, dream tending, and the inclusion of the somatic body.
+The main points of her theory I explore here are the importance of conscious femininity, shadow work, dream tending, and the inclusion of the somatic body.

 Woodman’s main body of work revolved around the importance of what she called conscious femininity, which is to bring the unconscious feminine forward, to live an embodied life, one that is connected to the soul, to be, and to become.
 These feminine qualities embrace intuition, relationship, compassion, and vulnerability.
 These are qualities that men also have but generally are suppressed and devalued by both genders.
 Conscious femininity is the opposite of our modern mainstream cultural narrative that emphasizes doing, performing, and perfecting.
 The main point of view here is that our current patriarchal culture admires productivity above anything else and misses much meaning in life in doing so.
 Woodman clarifies this idea in her book The Pregnant Virgin (1985), where she writes: